lumina-30/lumina30-incident-review/README.md

 This repository is intended to be used together with:
 - lumina-30-overview (conceptual structure)

+This review structure corresponds to G06 (Integrity and Verification), which determines procedural validity based on verifiable refusal effectiveness.

 LUMINA-30 does not evaluate alignment intent or quality.
 It evaluates whether alignment remains procedurally valid.

 This structure is consistent with the PCR-C framework, which models procedural invalidity before irreversible thresholds.

 ---